JavaScript-Bits/countries-with-cities-select/README.md

 ```

 ## #Get countries with details
-This will retrieve information about countries with code, continent etc.
+This will retrieve information about countries with code, continent etc. Filter by country name, country code or continent
 ```javascript

 const countriesWithCities = require('countries-with-cities-select');